jpotter80/data-pipeline/README.md

 ## Project Overview

-This project is a comprehensive data pipeline designed to automate the process of ingesting CSV files, creating a PostgreSQL database, analyzing data structure using AI, and generating insights.
+This project is a comprehensive data pipeline designed to automate the process of ingesting CSV files, creating a PostgreSQL database, analyzing data structure using Generative AI, and generating insights.
 It streamlines the data analysis workflow, allowing analysts to quickly move from data gathering to actionable insights.

 ## Features